 We will not retain your personal information for longer than necessary for the purposes set out in this policy.
 When it is no longer necessary to retain your personal information, we will delete it.

 Transferring your personal information out of the EEA

-To deliver services to you, it is sometimes necessary for us to share the encrypted version of the data you submit on the marketing site, and the certificate associated with it, outside the United Kingdom and European Economic Area (EEA), e.g. to a provider who is based outside the UK and EEA.
+It is sometimes necessary for us to share the encrypted version of the data you submit on the marketing site, and the certificate associated with it, outside the United Kingdom and European Economic Area (EEA), e.g. to a provider who is based outside the UK and EEA.
 This includes transfers to the service providers referred to in the "Who we share your personal information with for our own purposes" section below.

 For further information on each of those rights, including the circumstances in which they apply, please contact us or see the Guidance from the UK Information Commissioner's Office (ICO) on individuals' rights under the General Data Protection Regulation.